stavItlab/ScribeAPi/Data-Model-&-Tools-Config.md

 * `random_no`: Float (0...1) - Generated on-save.
 * `order`: Int - Order within Group? **[Verify]**

+# SubjectSet
+A Subject always belongs to a single SubjectSet.
+Multi-page documents are represented by multiple subjects associated by a single subject-set.
+Fields include:

 ## Group
 Groups organize subjects into related sets.